NicklasJohansen/NicklasJohansen.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD fellow in Social Data Science at University of Copenhagen.
-I am a lecturer at the summer school teaching the course [Introduction to Social Data Science 2020](https://abjer.github.io/isds2020/).
+I am a Ph.D. fellow in Social Data Science at the University of Copenhagen.
+I am lecturing at [Introduction to Social Data Science 2021](https://isdsucph.github.io/isds2021), [Data Driven Organizational Analysis 2021](https://efteruddannelse.kurser.ku.dk/course/2021-2022/ASTK18379U) and [Tech Policy 2021](https://www.socialdatascience.dk/tech-policy)..

-My research focuses on social behaviour in democratic states during the COVID-19 epidemic, using methods from economics and data science.
-I have been studying mobility in relation to govermental trust and tried to estimate the amount and spread of misinformatiom.
-I am part of[The HOPE Project](https://hope-project.dk/) funded by [Carlsberfondet](https://www.carlsbergfondet.dk/da/Nyheder/Nyt-fra-fondet/Nyheder/25-millioner-kroner-til-forskning-i-social-adfaerd-under-Covid19).
+My research focuses on social behavior in democratic states during the COVID-19 epidemic, using a wide range of methods from social sciences and data sciences.
+I have been studying people's mobility patterns, the spread and combatting of misinformation, the deletion and censoring of social media content, and much more.
+I am part of[The HOPE Project](https://politicalscience.ku.dk/research/projects/hope/) funded by [the Carlsberg Foundation](https://www.carlsbergfondet.dk/en).